 | Workflow screen | A working interface for intake, review, routing, decision support, or customer operations. | Makes the future state tangible. |

-| Knowledge/RAG plan | Source inventory, chunking logic, retrieval rules, freshness, and evaluation plan. | Protects accuracy and data custody. |
+| Knowledge and source-truth plan | Approved sources, freshness, access rules, retrieval when useful, and evaluation plan. | Protects accuracy and data custody. |

-| AI control-plane map | Business brain, neural knowledge network, agent fleet, model routes, runtime lanes, governance gates, and operating cockpit. | Shows how scattered AI parts become one managed system. |
+| AI control-plane map | Source truth, governed knowledge network, agent operations, model routes, runtime lanes, governance gates, and operating cockpit. | Shows how scattered AI parts become one managed system. |

 | Agent behavior spec | Allowed actions, blocked actions, human review, tools, logs, and escalation. | Prevents agent hype from becoming unmanaged authority. |